harmancilab/SVAT/README.md

 SVAT -signalize_Deletion_genotypes_per_VCF $EOI_exons_fp per_chrom_VCF VCF_signal
 ```

-3. **Encryption and Secure Annotation and Decryption of the Vectorized Variants (HESVAT)**
+3. **Encryption, Secure Annotation and Decryption of the Vectorized Variants (HESVAT)**
-The variants are encrypted and secured using the commands under HESVAT's annotation task (task1): [Secure Annotation](https://github.com/K-miran/HESVAT/tree/808fc23#Task-1-Secure-Annotation)
+The variants are encrypted and securely used by the commands under HESVAT's annotation task (task1): [Secure Annotation](https://github.com/K-miran/HESVAT/tree/808fc23#Task-1-Secure-Annotation)

 4. **Translation of the Annotated Variants Vector**
 Given the decrypted signal is stored under 'Annotated_Signal', the deletions can be translated using the following command: